algomo/knowledge-base/docs/docs/widgets/Web Analytics.md

 ### Installation

+In order to use Google Tag Manager tracking, **you need to fist have Google Tag Manager installed on your website.**

+If you don't have Google Tag Manager installed, you can refer to [this guide](https://support.google.com/tagmanager/answer/6103696?hl=en) to get started.

 To enable Google Tag Manager tracking:

 1. Navigate to the [Widgets page](https://app.algomo.com/widgets).
-2. Pick a widget you want to edit.
+2. Pick a widget you want to add Google Tag Manager tracking to.
 3. Click on the "Web Analytics" tab.
 4. Enable the Google Tag Manager tracking option.
 5. Save the widget.

-There's no additional configuration required, **but you need to have Google Tag Manager installed on your website.**

-If you don't have Google Tag Manager installed, you can refer to [this guide](https://support.google.com/tagmanager/answer/6103696?hl=en) to get started.

 ### Usage